-If Environmental Health is satisfied the noise amounts to a statutory noise nuisance they can serve an Abatement Notice.
+If Environmental Health is satisfied the noise amounts to a statutory noise nuisance, they can serve an Abatement Notice or a Community Protection Notice (CPN).
 This is a legal document that requires the person on whom the notice is served to stop nuisance or restrict it (e.g. to certain hours of the day).
 Breaching an Abatement Notice without reasonable cause is a criminal offence.
 Any potential breach will need to be investigated and evidence obtained prior to formal action being taken.

 What will Red Kite do?